About the Barley Rye Choir:

 We have always taken part in charitable events, but at the beginning of 2010 we decided to choose a charity that we would partner for a year.
 We started with BRACE, a Bristol-based charity funding research into dementia and Alzheimer's Disease.
 By the end of the year we had been able to donate a total of £967, as well as raising awareness by talking about BRACE to audiences at our performances, and distributing literature.

-In 2013, we are supporting Weston Hospice, in Weston Super Mare.
+In 2013, we supported Weston Hospice, in Weston Super Mare.
 For further information about the charity, click this link: http://www.westonhospicecaregroup.org.uk/

 In 2012, we supported St Peter's Hospice, which is based in Brentry, Bristol.
 For further information about the charity, click this link: http://www.stpetershospice.org.uk